revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-The variables are based on reference types of store references to the actual data.
-The keywords that are used to declare reference types are:
+The variables are based on reference types of store references to the actual data.The keywords that are used to declare reference types are:
 - **Class** - Refers to the primary building block for the programs, which is used to encapsulate variables and methods into a single unit.
 - **Interface** - Contains only the signatures of methods, properties, events, or indexers.
 - **Delegate** - Refers to a reference type that is used to encapsulate a named or anonymous method.